GSA/digitalgov.gov/content/communities/rpa-community.md

 ## Who We Are

-The executive sponsors for the RPA Community of Practice are GSA Chief Financial Officer and acting CoP Chair, **Gerard Badorrek**, and GSA Technology Transformation Services (TTS) Director, **Anil Cheriyan**.
+The executive sponsors for the RPA Community of Practice are:

+- **Gerard Badorrek** — General Services Administration Chief Financial Officer and RPA Community of Practice Chair
+- **Anil Cheriyan** — General Services Administration Technology Transformation Services (TTS) Director

-The RPA community, RPA Playbook, and all knowledge sharing events are managed by Jim Geoghegan: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov).
+The RPA community and the RPA Playbook are coordinated by **Jim Geoghegan**: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov).

 The community is organized into 10 practice areas, with assigned leaders from impactful RPA programs across the federal government.